Inflectra/rapise-documentation/docs/RVL/Actions.md

 ## Object Actions

-`Object` is an ID of learned or Global object.
-Available objects may be found in the `Object Tree`:
+An `Object` is an ID of a learned or Global object.
+Available objects can be found in the `Object Tree`:

 === "Screenshot"
     ![Object Tree](./img/Actions_ObjectTree.png)